Nqapela98/Project_1-Task_Manager-/README.md

-# Project_1-Task_Manager-
+# Task_Manager-
-A simple task managing program with Python
+This is a program for managing tasks amongst a team/group of people